Layer separation of the 3D incompressible Navier-Stokes equation in a bounded domain: Introduction

 One of the fundamental questions in fluid dynamics is whether ideal fluids, governed by the Euler equation, can be used to model viscous fluids with sufficiently small viscosity $\nu$.
 This can be formulated as the so-called inviscid limit problem, which questions whether the following limit of layer separation is zero:

 To the best of our knowledge, this question remains open for Leray--Hopf solutions, even for dimension 2.

 This paper aims to provide the following unconditional upper bound for layer separation. \begin{theorem} There exists a universal constant $C > 0$ such that the following holds.
 Let $T > 0$ and let $\Omega \subset \RR3$ be a domain with compact, smooth boundary satisfying Assumption \ref{ass:Omega}.
-Let $\ub$ be a regular solution of \eqref{eqn:euler} with a regular force $\fb$.
+Let $\ub \in L ^\infty (0, T; C ^1 (\Omega))$ be a solution of \eqref{eqn:euler} with a forcing term $\fb \in L ^1 (0, T; L ^2 (\Omega))$.
 Let $\unu$ be a family of Leray--Hopf weak solutions to the Navier--Stokes equation \eqref{eqn:nse-nu} with force $\fnu \in L ^1 (0, T; L ^2 (\Omega))$.
 Then the layer separation is bounded by

 where $A = \nor{\ub} _{L ^\infty ((0, T) \times \partial \Omega)}$ is the maximum boundary velocity of the Euler solution, and $D \ub = \half (\grad \ub + \grad \ub ^\top)$ is the symmetric velocity gradient, also known as the rate-of-strain tensor. \footnote{The norm of $D\ub$ should be interpreted as its largest absolute eigenvalue, which corresponds to the maximum expansion/contraction rate.} \end{theorem}